Denelezh 2.0, a transitional version

 Although it is less visible, the most important improvement in this version is the new methodology to generate the statistics.
 The idea is to generalize the statistics produced in the first version of the tool.

 In the previous version, only around 50 % of humans in Wikidata were kept, mainly in the hope that keeping only humans with all studied dimensions would improve the quality of the metrics provided by the tool.
 The problem is that this hypothesis was never confirmed (nor contradicted).
-Now, all data available is used, and in particular:
+Now, all available data is used, and in particular:

 - Items with several best values for the property instance of are not discarded anymore (they are representing humans as long as one of these values is human).